ALU & Flags

 0110 (6) + 0101 (5) = 1011 (-5)

-In signed arithmetic these results set the O flag because the result has overflowed the positive representable range.
+In signed arithmetic, these results set the O flag because the first result overflows the positive range, while the second overflows the negative range.

-An overflow is checked by comparing the carry into and out of the MSB.
+The CPU checks for overflow by comparing the carry into and out of the MSB.
 If they’re different, the O flag is set.
 The ALU internally uses a XOR operation on these two carry signals to set the O flag:

 Examples: